-She is also an assistant professor of pediatrics in the Pediatric Endocrinology Division of
+She is also an associate professor of pediatrics in the Pediatric Endocrinology Division at UT Southwestern.

-Outside of her practice, Dr. Lopez enjoys family activities outdoors with her son and husband.
-She practices taekwondo and flamenco dancing, and looks forward to opportunities to travel and explore new places.
+Outside of her practice, Dr. Lopez enjoys family activities outdoors with her son, husband and dog.
+She likes to go hiking and looks forward to opportunities to travel and explore new places.

 Education and Training

 - Medical School